stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * The **sending account** is the account that identifies _who_ is _currently_ executing the transaction.
 The sending account can change during the course of transaction execution via the Clarity function `as-contract`, which executes the provided code block as the _current contract's_ account.
 Each transaction's initial sending account is its originating account -- i.e. the account that authorizes the transaction.
 Smart contracts determine the sending account's principal using the `tx-sender` built-in function.

-This document frames accounts in the Stacks blockchain as actors that process transactions in order to describe the lifecycle of a transaction.
+This document frames accounts in the Stacks blockchain as the unit of agency for processing transactions.
 The tasks that a transaction carries out are used to inform the decisions on what data goes into the transaction, as well as the data that goes into a block.
 As such, understanding blocks and transactions in the Stacks blockchain first